-This is only the fourth year that we have had an Elocution Department, but it has already shown marked improvement in our school work in many ways.
+This is the fifth year that we have had an Elocution Department, and it has already shown marked improvement in our school work in many ways.
 The aim of this department is to train the student to express himself fully, and to teach others to do so.
 Our course can be completed in two years, the work being divided as follows: